Skip to main content

 Stress Modulation and the Endocrine Axis

-The body’s system is designed for acute, short-term threats.
+The body’s stress response system is designed for acute, short-term threats.
 In the modern world, chronic stress leads to persistently elevated levels of cortisol.
 This state of high alert can disrupt the normal production and signaling of sex hormones.
 Cortisol and progesterone are synthesized from the same precursor hormone, pregnenolone.

 When the body is under chronic stress, it prioritizes cortisol production, potentially leaving fewer resources for progesterone, which is essential for balancing estrogen’s effects.
 Implementing practices like mindfulness, meditation, deep breathing exercises, or spending time in nature helps to down-regulate the stress response, protecting the delicate hormonal symphony from this disruptive influence.